Home » Blog Tips

 Image Recovery

-We have recovered by 85% and should be ok in a week or so as the traffic starts flowing back.So this is how Technospot.Net is back now.
-We have a new theme which we are still working on to tweak it and add utilities every where.
+We have recovered 85% and should be okay in a week or so as the traffic starts flowing back.
+So this is how Technospot.Net is back now.
+We have a new theme, which we are still working on tweaking and adding utilities everywhere.

 • Google Cache helped us in getting the modified articles.

-• Woopra and Alexa Kings 404 Plugin helped me to find quick not found pages.
+• Woopra and Alexa Kings 404 Plugin helped me to find quick, not-found pages.

 What did I learn from this :

-That would have been a really challenging work!
+1. That would have been a really challenging work!
 But still, good that everything is back now.

 Backing up is really essential, and i seem to be not taking much care about that.